 The long predicted decline and fall of Silicon Valley was nowhere to be seen.
 In 2016 Palo Alto boasted more billionaires than most cities in the world, despite being a small town by comparison with the other billionaire hubs of the world.
 But the most impressive data about the money flowing into the Bay Area were about the traditionally less developed towns.
 For example, Emeryville, a tiny artificial village of only 10,000 people lying next to Oakland, the city with the highest murder rate in California and ranked by Forbes the third most dangerous city in the whole USA, raised more than half a billion dollars in venture funding in just three years from 2014 to 2017, way more than big cities like Dallas.
 It was home to countless biotech startups (Zymergen, Bolt Threads, Cariboo, etc) as well as to Pixar.
 The larger but much poorer town of Hayward, not exactly a startup hub, raised almost the same amount of money for startups such as Arcus Bioscience, MicuRx, Primus Power, Alphabet Energy, etc. Pleasanton, a city of 80,000 east of Hayward, raised more money than Philadelphia or Miami for startups such as 10X Genomics and Fulcrum Bioenergy.
 Fremont, also on the east bay but closer to Silicon Valley, mostly famous for greentech’s most notorious failure, Solyndra, was now home to Tesla’s factory as well as to Royole and Lam Research, and its startups (such as DiscoverX) raked up more money than Houston (population 2.3 million).

 The bubble came to an end abruptly in 2018 when a new president of the USA (Donald Trump, engulfed in multiple scandals) decided to attack the high-tech industry, and when several Silicon Valley companies got implicated in his dubious election (Facebook being the main vehicle of "fake news" used by his foreign supporters, and Twitter being the main vehicle for his personal propaganda), and when the self-driving technology came under closer scrutiny (after Tesla and Uber self-driving cars caused fatal accidents).
 Google was investing a lot in Artificial Intelligence, but the field was over-hyped, and Google had to defend itself in the European Union, where its practices regarding privacy were not popular.
 Apple was still the most valued company in the world, but its fortunes relied on just one product line, the iPhone.
 Intel was widely perceived as having lost the race with the competitors in the low-end of the semiconductor market (the one that was growing exponentially because of smartphones) and, in fact, was no longer the most valued semiconductor firm in the world.
 A trade war with China was looming.
 China was still banning Google, Facebook, Twitter and many other Bay Area-based companies, while China's rising stars (Alibaba, Baidu and Tencent) were free to operate in the USA.
+More than half of the top US companies were founded by immigrants or children of immigrants, but Trump severely restricted immigration, especially of engineers and scientists, a deadly blow to the high-tech industry and to Silicon Valley in particular.
 Real estate was still booming across the Bay Area, but many signals hinted at trouble ahead.